la2050/archive/_projects/2015/play-with-music.md

   How will your proposal improve the following “Learn” metrics?
 Truancy rates in elementary and middle schools (Dream Metric): '1'
   How will your proposal improve the following “Learn” metrics?
 Students perceived sense of safety at and on the way to school (Dream Metric): '0'
   Describe in greater detail how you will make LA the best place to learn.: "We’re opening doors for kids with relevant music and technology education, and we follow up by connecting them with the music industry and career opportunities right here in LA.
 We’re not just giving music education a much needed update, we’re preparing kids for a world that is tech driven and empowering them to be creators of their own work.
 We’re doing this in the schools where it’s not happening.
 In LA, the media and entertainment capital of the world, we want our kids to be the resource that fuels our creative industries, by providing education that prepares our kids for those jobs.
 We’re making LA the best place to learn for ALL kids in LA, regardless of resources or skill level.\r\n\r\nPlay with Music works directly with schools, teachers and administrations to fill 3 major gaps in music/education:\r\n\r\nCREATIVITY & COLLABORATION\r\nMusic education has mostly been unchanged since the 19th century.
 Our students get to create their own music, in collaboration with their peers and music industry professionals.
 This develops crucial skills in creative thinking, teamwork, communication, organization, and more.
 We want our students not to be just consumers of music, but creators of it, and to learn by doing. \r\n\r\nTECHNICAL SKILLS\r\nWe teach technology.
 Music software (audio engineering, production, recording, set-up, & more) is essential to making music today.
 Beyond music, digital literacy and tech skills are essential in today's workforce.
 We’re not  just empowering students to better use technology as a work tool, we are opening their eyes to see technology as a creative tool as well, helping break down the digital divide, and paving a way for students enter into LA's “creative class”.\r\n\r\nFROM CLASSROOM TO CAREERS\r\nOur students meet, are mentored by, and collaborate with, professionals who make their living in the music industry.
 These mentors bring insight into the creative professional landscape and help students expand their sense of what is possible for their own futures.
 We also provide internship opportunities for students who complete the program through our amazing partners!
 This creates important gateways and opportunities for at-risk kids to access the industries in their city.
 We also provide graduates with support beyond the program through ongoing guidance and communication on social media about education and career opportunities."
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Volunteers/staff (human capital)
+    - Publicity/awareness (social capital)
+    - 'Technical infrastructure (computers, etc.)'
+    - Network/relationship support
+  How do you plan to use these resources to make change?:
+    - Conduct research
+    - Engage residents and stakeholders
+    - Mobilize for systems change
+    - Advocate with policymakers and leaders
+  Where will you be working?:
+    - Central LA
+    - East LA
+    - South LA
+    - >-
+      We can run programs wherever our partners, Green Dot Public Schools, and The Harmony Project, are operating.
+  How can the LA2050 community and other stakeholders help your proposal succeed?
+Specifics: '' How can the LA2050 community and other stakeholders help your proposal succeed?
+Other: '0' How can the LA2050 community and other stakeholders help your proposal succeed?
+Quality improvement research: '0' How can the LA2050 community and other stakeholders help your proposal succeed?
+Money (financial capital): '1' How can the LA2050 community and other stakeholders help your proposal succeed?
+Volunteers/staff (human capital): '1' How can the LA2050 community and other stakeholders help your proposal succeed?
+Publicity/awareness (social capital): '1' 'How can the LA2050 community and other stakeholders help your proposal succeed?
+Infrastructure (building/space/vehicles, etc.)': '0'
+  How can the LA2050 community and other stakeholders help your proposal succeed?
+Education/training: '0' 'How can the LA2050 community and other stakeholders help your proposal succeed?
+Technical infrastructure (computers, etc.)': '1'
+  How can the LA2050 community and other stakeholders help your proposal succeed?
+Community outreach: '0' How can the LA2050 community and other stakeholders help your proposal succeed?
+Network/relationship support: '1' How will your proposal improve the following “Learn” metrics?:
+    - >-
+      Percent of community college students completing a certificate, degree, or transfer-related program in six years
+    - Youth unemployment and underemployment
+    - District-wide graduation rates
+    - >-
+      District-wide graduation ratesHS student proficiency in English & Language Arts and Math
+    - District-wide graduation ratesAcademic Performance Index* scores
+    - District-wide graduation ratesCollege matriculation rates
+    - >-
+      Student education pipeline (an integrated network of pre-schools, K-12 institutions, and higher education systems that prepares students for seamless transitions between high school, higher ed
+    - Suspension and expulsion rates (Dream Metric)
-  Please list at least one major barrier/challenge you anticipate.
+    - Truancy rates in elementary and middle schools (Dream Metric) Please list at least one major barrier/challenge you anticipate.
 What is your strategy for overcoming these obstacles?: "Our largest barrier is in solidifying initial funding for the Play with Music program.
 As a new organization, we don’t have the history that many foundations/sponsors are looking for when they issue grants.
 Our extremely successful pilot has won us partnerships with amazing organizations that see the need we are filling and who have the the infrastructure for us to scale Play with Music into as many schools as we can afford to, starting right now. \r\n\r\nWith the support of Goldhirsh, we would be able to capitalize on this opportunity and expand our program beyond a “successful pilot” and into an active organization working in half a dozen schools this year.
 This would give us the runway to fully explore opportunities and secure long-term funding from foundations and sponsors, who would then be able to see the real impact our program makes."
   Please explain how you will evaluate your work.: >-
     We will work with Green Dot Public Schools, CalArts CAP and the Harmony